Majlen/rocci-java-example/README.md

 # rocci-java-example - Example of using occi-core Ruby Gem in Java

 This repository presents a way of integrating occi-core Ruby Gem in Java applications.
+It uses jrocci-wrappers library, where the wrappers are developed.

 The example uses maven extensively, it is used for fetching the Gem and bundling it inside the Java archive (may be simply swapped for Web archive).
 The main output of the example is the shaded jar with all the dependencies.